def324/sunside/README.md

 - The global day/night overlay is the geometric terminator (sun altitude > 0), computed from the subsolar point; twilight bands are not shown yet.
 - The “sun” marker is the subsolar point (sun at zenith).
-- Aircraft-local sunlight (day/night + relative left/right) is computed at the aircraft position using SunCalc.
+- Aircraft-local sunlight (day/twilight/night + relative direction) is computed at the aircraft position using SunCalc.
+- “Auto-estimate arrival time” assumes a typical cruise speed and rounds up to 30 minutes; it’s meant for planning and visualization, not schedule accuracy.

 ## Known issues